RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	Desktop	as	a	Service	(DaaS)	operates	much	as SaaS	and	carries	with	it	the	same	concerns,	but	is	more	segregated	by individual	cloud	customers.

-### Question # 42 - During	data	discovery	and	classification,	the	use	of	metadata	is	a	primarymeans	for	analysis.
+### [tricky ] Question # 42 - During	data	discovery	and	classification,	the	use	of	metadata	is	a	primary means	for	analysis.
 Which	of	the	following	would	NOT	be	considered metadata?
 A.	Column	names
 B.	Content
 C.	Filenames
 D.	Headers
 Answer: B.

-Metadata	by	definition	is	data	about	data,	so	the	actual	content	of the	data	would	not	fit	within	this	definition.
+Metadata	by	definition	is	data	about	data,	**so	the	actual	content	of the	data	would	not	fit	within	this	definition**.
 Content	analysis	goes against	the	actual	data	and	sources	rather	than	against	metadata.

 A	is	incorrect	because	column	names	are	descriptive	and	structural information	about	the	data,	so	they	meet	the	definition	of	metadata.
 They	do	not	contain	actual	data	or	information,	only	information about	the	data	and	how	it	is	organized.